EGPGV-Symposium/2025/content/home/egpgv.md

 #   css_class: fullscreen
 ---

-Odense Denmark, 2024-05-27
+Luxembourg City, Luxembourg, 2025-06-02

-EGPGV 2024 is co-located with EuroVis 2024.
+EGPGV 2025 is co-located with EuroVis 2025.
-Please find information on the venue, accommodation, and registration on
+Please find information on the venue, accommodation, and registration on www.eurovis.org

 <!--Custom spacing-->
 <!-- <div class="mb-3"></div> -->